ALA-herbarium/documentation/photostation.md

 ## Lights

-Switch on large LED lamps
+Switch on large LED lamps.
+Note that they seem to take a full minute to get to maximum brightness and whiteness.

 ## Camera (Canon EOS 5D Mk IV)